 The reference to the AFSJ and the economic governance provided inspiration for some final remarks.
 The paper observed that a key role in the processes to establish new interparliamentary Conferences in those areas was played by the parliamentary side of the Presidencies.
 In this regard, it recalled how the potential of the interparliamentary cooperation in the field of the rule of law was strongly brought to the COSAC table by the Dutch Presidency and found that the present and next Presidencies, which are expression of Parliaments actively engaged on the topic, could play an important function in overcoming the stalemate produced by the institutional dynamics and the specificities of the rule of law area.
 Moreover, as in the mentioned areas, ad hoc initiatives from like-minded Parliaments could contribute to keep the Presidency's attention high and provide important inputs to the debate.
-Finally, taking inspiration from the recent political agreement on the rule of law and the area of union finances is expected to produce a growing focus on the EU rule of law dimension in the well-established interparliamentary fora discussing the economic governance and the budgetary policies.
+Finally, taking inspiration from the recent political agreement on the rule of law conditionality, the paper conjectured that the increasing connection between the rule of law and the area of union finances is expected to produce a growing focus on the EU rule of law dimension in the well-established interparliamentary fora discussing the economic governance and the budgetary policies.
 This could ultimately contribute to asserting the interparliamentary relevance of rule of law issues within Member States.

 In conclusion, if the paper analysed and tried to explain the limited degree of interparliamentary cooperation in the field of the rule of law, it did not address and left a fundamental question open: why should mechanisms of interparliamentary cooperation be developed in the field of rule of law?
 This topic, new in the rule of law field, but addressed in the AFSJ and economic governance, would deserve future attention from scholars.
-To this end, the interparliamentary cooperation in the field of rule of law dimension and reacting to rule of law issues in Member States and, on the other hand, as a tool for addressing the democratic concerns raised by the emerging of new mechanisms outside the constitutional framework of the EU.
+To this end, the interparliamentary cooperation in the field of rule of law could be studied, on the one hand, as a soft mechanism for promoting the EU rule of law dimension and reacting to rule of law issues in Member States and, on the other hand, as a tool for addressing the democratic concerns raised by the emerging of new mechanisms outside the constitutional framework of the EU.